VicMikhailau/MaskedEditText/README.md

 Unfortunately, there is no way to devote much time to the project.
 Please feel free to Fork the project and add Pull requests.
 Thanks a lot!

 # Change Logs

+### v5.0.2

+Updated dependencies and targetSdk to 34.

 ### v5.0.1